Last Updated on January 28, 2024 by Carrie Stephens

 If a parrot has a seizure, seek immediate veterinary assistance.
 According to the Journal of Exotic Pet Medicine, a vet must identify and address the underlying cause.

 Follow these steps to make life easier and prevent accidents:

 - Line the bottom of the cage with soft bedding.

 - Remove toys, perches, or other stimulation from the cage – leave only food and water.

-- Place the parrot at the bottom of the cage.
+- Place the parrot at the bottom of the cage to prevent falls.

-- Remain with the parrot, but don’t attempt to handle or physically interact.
+- Remain with the parrot, but don’t attempt handling or physical interaction.